olegv142/pygamets/README.md

 To launch demo execute `python demo.py` or (on linux) `./demo.py`.

 ## Environment
-Tested on raspberry pi zero W with jessie lite installed equipped with 4inch 320×480 [LCD screen](https://www.waveshare.com/product/mini-pc/raspberry-pi/displays/4inch-rpi-lcd-a.htm).
+Tested on Raspberry Pi zero W with Stretch lite installed equipped with 4inch 320×480 [LCD screen](https://www.waveshare.com/product/mini-pc/raspberry-pi/displays/4inch-rpi-lcd-a.htm).
 Also works on windows without any modifications.